The wick system is one of the easiest hydroponic weed growing methods and it’s super easy to grasp—just picture wicks dipped into water.

 - They require minimum maintenance and management

 - They are the cheapest system to set up and run

 - They are perfect for closet growing and almost any small growing space

 What you’ll need to set up a wick system

-How to make a wick system from scratch you will need to visit your local hydroponics store.
-As the name suggest, wick systems are all about wicks, so that might be the first thing you want to get.
+To make a wick system from scratch you will need to visit your local hydroponics store.
+As the name suggest, wick systems are all about wicks, so that’s the first thing you need to get.

 - Absorbent cotton